mdsojibcsr/CodeAlpha_PhishingAwarenessTraining/README.md

 # Phishing Awareness Training

-A simple educational project to raise awareness about phishing attacks and how to stay protected.

-## Introduction

-Phishing is a cyberattack that uses fake messages or websites to trick users into revealing sensitive information like passwords, credit card details, or personal data.
-It often appears to come from trusted sources and is commonly used in online scams and frauds.
+Welcome to the **Phishing Awareness Training** module.
+This training is designed to educate individuals on recognizing and avoiding phishing emails, fake websites, and social engineering tactics.
+By the end of this training, you will have a solid understanding of the different types of phishing attacks and how to protect yourself against them.

 ---

-## Common Types of Phishing Attacks

-### 1. Email Phishing
-Fake emails designed to look legitimate, asking users to click on malicious links or enter login credentials.

-### 2. Website Phishing
-Cloned websites that mimic real ones to collect users' sensitive data like passwords and credit card numbers.

-### 3. SMS Phishing (Smishing)
-Fraudulent text messages that include malicious links or requests for personal info.

-### 4. Voice Phishing (Vishing)
-Phone calls pretending to be from banks, police, or companies trying to steal your data using social manipulation.
+## Contents

+- **Phishing Awareness Training PDF**
+  This PDF contains the full training module with detailed information and tips on how to identify and avoid phishing attacks.

 ---

-## Scenario of a Social Engineering Attack

-Social engineering involves manipulating people into performing actions or disclosing confidential information.
-Phishing is a common social engineering technique where attackers exploit human trust to gain access.
+## How to Use This Training

+1. **Download the PDF**
+   Click on the `Phishing_Awareness_Training.pdf` file in this repository to view or download the full training module.

+2. **Read Through the Material**
+   Carefully read through the PDF.
+Pay attention to the real-world examples and actionable tips for spotting phishing attempts.

+3. **Share the Knowledge**
+   Feel free to share this training with colleagues, friends, and family.
+Help others stay informed and safe from online threats.

 ---

+## Key Topics Covered

+- What is Phishing?
+- Email Phishing
+- Website Phishing
+- SMS Phishing (Smishing)
+- Voice Phishing (Vishing)
+- Social Engineering Scenarios
-## Detecting Phishing Attempts
+- How to Detect Phishing Attempts

-- Check the sender’s email address carefully.
-- Look for spelling and grammar mistakes.
-- Beware of urgent or threatening messages.
-- Verify URLs before logging in.
-- Avoid unexpected attachments.
+- Safety Protocols to Avoid Phishing
+- Real-World Warnings and Examples

 ---

-## Safety Protocols to Avoid Phishing

-- Don’t click on suspicious links or attachments.
-- Always verify the sender’s identity.
-- Use strong, unique passwords for different sites.
-- Enable Two-Factor Authentication (2FA).
-- Keep your software and antivirus updated.
-- Double-check website URLs before entering any information.

----

 ## Conclusion

-> **Be Aware.
+**Be Aware.
 Be Alert.
 Be Safe.**

-This project was created for educational purposes by:

-**MD SOJIB**
-**Student ID: CA/JU1/5206**
+Stay vigilant and always think twice before clicking suspicious links or sharing sensitive information online.

 ---

 ## Author

-This training module was created by **MD SOJIB**.
+This training module was created by **MD SOJIB**
 For more information, visit my [GitHub Profile](https://github.com/mdsojibcsr).